alex-m-20/Password-Generator/README.md

 This project is a Java Console Application to generate random passwords based on user preferences.

 ## Introduction
-I built this project to practice Java and apply concepts from object-oriented programming in a practical way.
-The idea came from everyday conversations about online security and the importance of strong, unique passwords.
+The idea came for this project came from everyday conversations about online security and the importance of having a strong and unique password.
 I wanted a tool that could quickly generate secure passwords without unnecessary complexity and to explore design principles such as separation of concerns, encapsulation and secure randomness.

 The application is kept deliberately simple whereby it runs in the console, asks the user for their preferences and produces a password that is both customizable and secure.